CherryNoddles/computing-work/README.md

 You all better do your work tomorrow i punish ah, tomorrow:u all better do ur work the next day u all have to stand up (the next day) forgets abt everything she said yesterday
 (Google Meet) silence...Hello?
 We buy snacks for you not cheap hor Joel.
-Next time dont give you
+Next time dont give you We play hooky go see snow...
+Every season is beautiful